cpsievert/XML2R/README.md

 XML2R
 =======

-`XML2R` is a collection of convenient functions for coercing XML into data frame(s)
+`XML2R`: EasieR XML data collection.
+For an introduction to the package, see [here](http://cpsievert.github.io/XML2R/)

 To install the developmental version on github use: `library(devtools); install_github("XML2R", "cpsievert")`

 TO DO:

+(1) Fix naming of observations when no children exist
+(2) Traverse all children when creating key?
-(1) Syntax for binding tables with "partially common" ancestors (2) Preserve ordering of nodes (for creating atbat key) (3) Add some tests using testthat
+(3) Add some tests using testthat
-(3) Upload to CRAN
+(4) Upload to CRAN
-(4) Add dependency to pitchRx
+(5) Add dependency to pitchRx